 Weight Watchers Versus Mayo Clinic Diet: And, the Winner Is…

-In this head to head battle, Weight Watchers wins the decision, but not by a knockout.
-Both of these diets encourage healthy lifestyle changes and food choices which should result in sustainable long-term weight loss as the result of a healthier lifestyle.
+In this head-to-head battle, Weight Watchers wins the decision, but not by a knockout.
+Both of these diets encourage healthy lifestyle changes and food choices which should result in sustainable long-term weight loss as a result of a healthier lifestyle.

 In our opinion the deciding factor in a Weight Watchers “win” is the additional support, offered by their app, online community, and optional meetings that helps a diet ultimately succeed.